-10 % (of the to tal
+10 % of the total

 Question A.1 A.2 A.3 A.4 A.5 Total

 Points 13 2 2 3 3 23

 Score

-Good kids don't do this, but if you unseam a tennis ball, you can disassemble it into two U-shaped pieces.
+If you cut a tennis ball along the seam, you can disassemble it into two U-shaped pieces.

-Based on this idea, compounds 1 and 2 were synthesized as U-shaped molecules with different sizes.
-Compound 3 was prepared as a comparison of 1 and the encapsulation behavior of these compounds was investigated.
+Compounds 1 and 2 are U-shaped molecules with different sizes, inspired by this idea.
+Compound 3 was prepared for comparison with 1 and the encapsulation behaviour of these compounds was investigated.

 The synthetic route to 2 is shown below.
-The elemental composition of compound 9: C; 40.49%, H; 1.70%, and O; 17.98% by mass.
+Elemental composition of compound 9: C 40.49%, H 1.70%, and O 17.98% by mass.

-A.1 Draw the structures of 4-9; the stereochemistry can be neglected.
-Use "PMB" 13pt as a substituent instead of drawing the whole structure of p-methoxybenzyl group shown in the scheme above.
+A.1 Draw the structures of 4-9; stereochemistry can be neglected.
+Use the "PMB" 13pt abbreviation instead of drawing the whole structure of p-methoxybenzyl group shown in the scheme above.

-In the mass spectrum of 1, the ion peak corresponding to its dimer (1_2) was clearly observed, whereas an ion peak for 3_2 was not observed in the spectrum of 3.
-In the 1H NMR spectra of a solution of 1_2 , all the NH protons derived from 1 were observed to be chemically equivalent, and their chemical shift was significantly different from that of the NH protons of 3.
+In the mass spectrum of 1, the ion peak corresponding to its dimer $(\mathbf{1}2)$ was clearly observed, whereas an ion peak for $\mathbf{3}2$ was not observed in the spectrum of 3.

+In the 1H NMR spectrum of a solution of 1_2 , all the NH protons derived from 1 were observed to be chemically equivalent, and their chemical shift was significantly different from that of the NH protons of 3.
 These data indicate that hydrogen bonds are formed between the NH moieties of 1 and atoms X of another molecule of 1 to form the dimeric capsule.